 It’s New Year’s Eve… a holiday marked by revelry, resolutions, champagne and, last but not least, the infamous stroke of midnight kiss.
-As we ready ourselves to countdown to the start of 2013, we decided to find out what’s behind the curious, often stress inducing, tradition of smooching to usher in the new year.
+As we ready ourselves to countdown to the start of 2015, we decided to find out what’s behind the curious tradition of smooching to usher in the new year.

 As it turns out, people have been locking lips as one year turns into the next since the 8th century BC and its meaning has run the gamut from straight-up debauchery, to purification, superstition and plain old fun.